Skip to main content

 P.O.
 Box 137

-If the spouse is already enrolled in CHAMPVA and just needs to report Medicare or other insurance, use the official CHAMPVA other-insurance update tool or mail the update to the address CHAMPVA gives for beneficiary claims and communications. -
+If the spouse is already enrolled in CHAMPVA and just needs to report Medicare or other insurance, use the other-insurance form or mail the update to the address CHAMPVA gives for beneficiary claims and communications.

 VHA Office of Integrated Veteran Care